Online reputation and digital footprint

 - Remove unwanted content.
 If you discover sensitive personal information online that you can’t remove yourself, you can ask Google to remove this.
 You can check what Google is willing to remove.
 If a nude image has been shared without your consent, you can report this to Report Remove.

-Guidance for amending your privacy settings on many online platforms can be found in ‘In the know’.
+Guidance for amending your privacy settings on many online platforms can be found in our app guides.

 Views from the experts